injaneity/sagasu/README.md

 If anything, the sluggish impression it gives off results from the overly convaluted system users must navigate to search for available rooms.

-`sfs` is a Telegram bot that scrapes SMU FBS per user-specified filters for available rooms, flagging any vacant facilities so users can quickly secure them on FBS.
+`sagasu` is a Telegram bot that scrapes SMU FBS per user-specified filters for available rooms, flagging any vacant facilities so users can quickly secure them on FBS.

 ![](./asset/screenshot/1.png)